-Our Board has fixed the close of business on July 31, 2014 as the record date for a determination of shareholders entitled to notice of, and to vote at, this Annual Meeting or any adjournment thereof.
-On the record date, there were 88,228,006 shares of common stock outstanding, not including 200,000 treasury shares which are not entitled to vote.
+Our Board has fixed the close of business on September 30, 2016 as the record date for a determination of shareholders entitled to notice of, and to vote at, this Annual Meeting or any adjournment thereof.
+On the record date, there were 137,958,145 shares of common stock outstanding, not including 200,000 treasury shares which are not entitled to vote.
 Each share of Aspen common stock represents one vote that may be voted on each matter that may come before the Annual Meeting.
-As of the record date, Aspen has issued no preferred stock which is entitled to vote.
+As of the record date, Aspen has no outstanding preferred stock.